Arborvitae Tree Care

 Belonging to the evergreen family, Arborvitaes are native to eastern Asia

-flattened branches.
-There are many varieties, with the largest growing over
+There are many varieties of Arborvitaes, with the largest growing over 60-65

-Arborvitae, Northern White Cedar and Western Red cedar which originated in
+Arborvitae, Northern White Cedar and Western Red cedar, which originated

-North America.
-All varieties of Arborvitae are classified as members of the
+in North America.
+All varieties of Arborvitae are classified as members of

-Arborvitaes are easy to grow, and fast growing.
-Once planted, they require
+Arborvitaes are easy to grow.
+Once planted, established plants require little

-little care and maintenance.
-An annual pruning keeps them in a desirable
+care and maintenance.
+An annual pruning keeps the plants in a desirable shape.

-shape.
-Arborvitae benefit from providing some winter protection against damage
+Arborvitae benefit from providing some winter protection against damage from

-from ice and snow, as well as foraging deer.
+ice and snow, as well as foraging deer.
+If Deer are in your area, mesh net

 Did you know?
 Arborvitae leaves were once used as a remedy for Rheumatism.

 A tree or a shrub?
-Arborvitaes are classifed as trees.
-Butr, it is
+Arborvitaes are classified as trees.
+But, it is

-okay, if you refer to them as shrubs.
+okay, if you refer to them as shrubs or bushes.

 Arborvitae trees are easy to grow and maintain.
 Established trees thrive